ClickHouse/clickhouse-docs/docs/en/deployment-guides/horizontal-scaling.md

 ## chnode1 configuration

-For chnode1 there are five configuration files.
+For chnode1, there are five configuration files.
 You may choose to combine these files into a single file, but for clarity in the documentation it may be simpler to look at them separately.
-As you read through the configuration files you will see that most of the configuration is the same between chnode1 and chnode2; the differences will be highlighted.
+As you read through the configuration files, you will see that most of the configuration is the same between chnode1 and chnode2; the differences will be highlighted.

 ### Network and logging configuration